soapbox-pub/rebased/docs/API/differences_in_mastoapi_responses.md

 ### Follow relationships updates

-Pleroma streams follow relationships updatates as `pleroma:follow_relationships_update` events to the `user` stream.
+Pleroma streams follow relationships updates as `pleroma:follow_relationships_update` events to the `user` stream.

-The message playload consist of:
+The message payload consist of:

 - `state`: a relationship state, one of `follow_pending`, `follow_accept` or `follow_reject`.